Université libre de Bruxelles: Campuses

 The ULB comprises three main campuses: the Solbosch/Solbos campus, on the territories of the City of Brussels and Ixelles municipalities in the Brussels-Capital Region, the La Plaine/Het Plein campus in Ixelles, and the Erasme/Erasmus campus in Anderlecht, beside the Erasmus Hospital.

 The main and largest campus of the university is the Solbosch, which hosts the administration and general services of the university.
 It also includes most of the faculties of the humanities, the École polytechnique, the large library of social sciences, and among the museums of the ULB, the Museum of Zoology and Anthropology, the Allende exhibition room and the Michel de Ghelderode Museum-Library.

 The La Plaine campus hosts the Faculty of Science and the Faculty of Pharmacy.
 There are also the Experimentariums of physics and chemistry, the Museum of Medicinal Plants and Pharmacy and student housing.
-This site is served by Delta station.

 The Erasmus campus houses the Erasmus Hospital and the Pôle Santé, the Faculty of Medicine, the School of Public Health and the Faculty of Motor Sciences.
 There is also the School of Nursing (with the Haute école libre de Bruxelles – Ilya Prigogine), the Museum of Medicine and the Museum of Human Anatomy and Embryology.
-This site is served by Erasme/Erasmus metro station.

-The university also has buildings and activities in the Brussels municipality of Auderghem, and outside of Brussels, in Charleroi on the Aéropole Science Park and Nivelles.
+The university also has buildings and activities in the Brussels municipality of Auderghem, and outside of Brussels, in Gosselies (Charleroi) on the Aéropole Science Park, and in Nivelles.